The total guide to mobile app marketing in 2025

 4. Conduct a competitive analysis

-If you don’t know who you’re up against, you’re very likely to fail.
+If you don’t know who you’re up against, it's impossible to differentiate yourself.
 Create a list of your top 5-10 competitors, then make a feature matrix that includes attributes like:

 Pricing